MicrosoftDocs/defender-docs/defender-endpoint/mac-exclusions.md

 ## Best practices for adding antimalware exclusions for Microsoft Defender for Endpoint on macOS.

 1. Write down why an exclusion was added to a central location where only SecOps and/or Security Administrator have access.

-   e.g. Submitter, date, app name, reason, and exclusion information.
+For example, list the submitter, date, app name, reason, and exclusion information.

 1. Make sure to have an expiration date* for the exclusions